GLOBAL MARKETS-Dollar gains on ECB stimulus talk, stocks decline

 Spain and Italy, which two years ago were at the forefront of the euro zone debt crisis, badly need the recovery to gain traction to curb high debt levels.

-Yields on Italian and Spanish 10-year bonds hit record lows of 2.90 percent and 2.87 percent respectively, before paring price gains as investors squared off positions into the weekend, traders said.
+Yields on Italian and Spanish 10-year bonds hit record lows of 2.90 percent and 2.87 percent respectively, before paring those gains as investors squared off positions into the weekend, traders said.

-Irish 10-year bond yields dropped to lows of 2.65 percent , below the equivalent borrowing costs of the UK, which contributed significantly to its bailout four years ago.
+Irish 10-year bonds dropped to lows of 2.65 percent , below the equivalent borrowing costs of the UK, which contributed significantly to its bailout four years ago.

-John Doyle, currency strategist at Tempus Inc in Washington, noted the euro's decline from Thursday eased a bit and that Draghi has tried in the past to talk down the currency's strength.
+John Doyle, currency strategist at Tempus Inc in Washington, said the euro's decline from Thursday has eased a bit and that Draghi has tried in the past to talk down the currency's strength.

 "Until the ECB actually acts, I don't see a sustained rally in the dollar.
 The market has been calling Draghi's bluff," Doyle said.